 Standards for providing services to the council's customers, including the complaint procedure.
 Complaints procedures will include those covering requests for information and operating the publication scheme.

-Records management and personal data policies
+• Records management and personal data policies

-This will include information security policies, records retention, destruction and archive policies, and data protection (including data sharing) policies.
+This will include information on security policies, a records retention and disposal schedule (approved by the Public Records Office Northern Ireland) any archive policies, and data protection (including data sharing) policies.